 Packaged as a prison survival guide with segments about the various aspects of life in jail, this 2017 documentary explores the harsh reality of the American prison system.
 It features interviews with inmates, prison officers, court officials, lawyers, and more.
-You also get a slew of celebrity cameos throughout the film, a few of whom are former prison inmates as well.
+You also get a slew of celebrity cameos throughout the film, a few of whom are former prison inmates.

-The Fear of 13 is a documentary that follows the story of Nick Yarris, who spent 22 years in prison on death row after being wrongfully convicted of murder.
+The Fear of 13 is a documentary following the story of Nick Yarris, who spent 22 years on death row after being wrongfully convicted of murder.
 He was released in 2004 after DNA evidence helped overturn his conviction.
 We may know how this story ends, but this documentary is full of twists and turns as it explores different events of his life.
-Shot and told in the style of a one-man show, The Fear of 13 is a very compelling watch.

 Best prison series on Netflix

-No list of Netflix prison series, or just the best Netflix series in general, will be complete without including Orange is the New Black.
+No list of Netflix prison series will be complete without Orange is the New Black.
 Based on Piper Kerman’s memoir, the story revolves around Piper Chapman (Taylor Schilling), who is sentenced to 15-months in a minimum security prison.
 While the series remains about Piper at its core, it has grown into its beast, fueled by award-winning performances from its excellent cast.
-The series is currently six seasons in.
-If you haven’t caught up, now’s a great time to do so, with the seventh and final season dropping at on July 26.
+The series is currently finalized with 7 seasons, so go catch up on all your episodes.

 It would be easy to dismiss Wentworth as the Australian Orange is the New Black (many have done so).
-However, featuring prison in women is as far as the similarities go.
-Wentworth is a much darker, grittier take on life in a maximum security women’s prison.
-It follows Bea Smith (Danielle Cormack), who is sent to jail for attempted murder, and chronicles her life as she struggles to survive.
-There are currently six seasons of the show on Netflix.
-Season 7 is currently airing in Australia and an eighth has already been commissioned.
+However, featuring women in prison is as far as the similarities go.
+Wentworth is a much darker, grittier take on life in a maximum security female prison.
+The story follows Bea Smith (Danielle Cormack), who is sent to jail for attempted murder, and chronicles her life as she struggles to survive.
+There are currently seven seasons of the show on Netflix.
+An eighth season has already been commissioned.